-In Ohio, a new headquarters for Amanda Manufacturing adjacent to the company’s existing 130,000sf manufacturing facility.
+In Ohio, a new 2-storey headquarters for Amanda Manufacturing adjacent to the company’s existing 130,000sf manufacturing facility.
 Beautiful sky-lighting is incorporated throughout the space.

 In the last 70 years, the workplace has undergone dramatic transformations to accommodate growing emphasis on collaboration, flexibility, and alternative working styles.
 While new interior design strategies reflect this transformation, the office building typology remains virtually unchanged from the days of the Union Carbide Headquarters in New York City and the S.C.
 Johnson Wax Headquarters in Racine, WI.
 Based on hierarchical notions of the workplace, today the standard office building still places executive offices on the perimeter, giving them privileged access to natural light.
 This is achieved at the expense of the support staff, often relegated to a bullpen in the heart of the building relying on artificial lighting.
 The “corner office” continues to be a status symbol and the “glass box” prevails as the archetypal building image for office parks today.
 Thus, the glass curtain wall has become the default skin type on every side irrespective of heat gain or solar orientation.